Accellera Summer of Code 2026

 This project proposes the design and implementation of a Simple Parameterization API within the SystemC Configuration, Control, and Inspection (CCI) library.
 Although CCI already offers a powerful and highly flexible parameter framework, its richness can introduce unnecessary complexity for newcomers, small projects, or development teams seeking a lightweight configuration mechanism.
 The goal of this project is to create a modern, minimalistic, and easy to use parameter API that lowers the barrier to adopting SystemC CCI.
 The new interface should enable developers to declare, initialize, modify, and query parameters with significantly reduced boilerplate and simplified semantics, while retaining essential functionality for simulation configuration.
 It is intended to complement the existing CCI infrastructure by offering a streamlined alternative, making parameter handling more accessible without requiring the full generality of the CCI feature set.

-- Skills required: C++, SystemC, CCI, API design, Git
+- Preferred skills: C++, SystemC, CCI, API design, Git

 - Mentor(s): To be announced